 Regardless of municipal measures, though, some fairly ludicrous theories have been cropping up from ambitious personal injury attorneys around the Web about precisely what obligations business owners have to prevent the spread of this disease to employees and patrons.
-We're certainly not the origin of these ideas, and frankly can't see a lot of traction to them, but in the interest of presenting a complete picture for the curious, our injury attorneys looked further into the concept.
+We're certainly not the origin of these ideas, and frankly can't see a lot of traction to them, but in the interest of presenting a complete picture to the curious, our injury attorneys looked into the concept.

 Elements of a Zika Claim